Cabinet (file format): Uses

-A variety of Microsoft installation technologies use the CAB format: these include Windows Installer, Setup API, Device Installer, Theme Pack and AdvPack (used by Internet Explorer to install ActiveX components).
+A variety of Microsoft installation technologies use the CAB format: these include Windows Installer, Windows Setup (from Windows 95 to Windows Server 2003), Setup API, Device Installer, Theme Pack and AdvPack (used by Internet Explorer to install ActiveX components).
 CAB files are also often associated with self-extracting programs like IExpress where the executable program extracts the associated CAB file.
 CAB files are also sometimes embedded into other files.
 For example, MSI and MSU files usually include one or more embedded CAB files.

 Windows uses the cabinet format to archive its Component-Based Servicing (CBS) log, which is kept in the folder C:\Windows\Logs\CBS.
 A bug in the compression process can cause run-away generation of useless log files both in that folder and in C:\Windows\Temp, which can consume disk storage until completely filling the hard drive.
 Deletion of the files without following a specific procedure can cause the deleted files to be regenerated at an increased pace.

 On Linux systems, CAB archives are used by fwupd to distribute firmware updates from hardware vendors that can be flashed on non-volatile memory.